-The Clean Air Act Amendments of 1977 designated Yellowstone and Grand Teton among the 156 national parks and wilderness areas that are Class I airsheds, requiring the most stringent air quality protection within and around their boundaries.
+The Clean Air Act Amendments of 1977 designated Yellowstone and Grand Teton among the 156 national parks and wilderness areas as Class I airsheds, requiring the most stringent air-quality protection within and around their boundaries.
 Yellowstone and Grand Teton are in compliance with federal air quality standards for human health.
 However, air-quality trends may be affecting other aspects of the ecosystem.
-Even at relatively low levels, such as those found in the Greater Yellowstone Ecosystem, air pollution and the subsequent deposition of pollutants in water and soil can leach nutrients from the earth, injure vegetation, and acidify and over-fertilize lakes and streams.
+Even at relatively low levels, such as those found in the Greater Yellowstone Ecosystem, air pollution and the subsequent deposition of pollutants in water and soil can leach nutrients from the Earth, injure vegetation, and acidify and over-fertilize lakes and streams.

-The thin soils, sparse vegetation, short growing seasons, and snow-based water supply of these high elevation areas limits the amount of nitrogen that can be effectively used.
-Those conditions make the area more vulnerable to the effects of acidification and nutrient enrichment from nitrogen deposition.
+The thin soils, sparse vegetation, short growing seasons, and snow-based water supply of these high elevation areas limit the amount of nitrogen that plants can effectively use.
+These conditions make the area more vulnerable to the effects of acidification and nutrient enrichment from nitrogen deposition.
 For example, nitrogen in precipitation has increased at many western sites as a result of fertilizer use and feedlots.
-Although nitrogen is a nutrient needed for plant growth, too much nitrogen disrupts native plant communities that are adapted to low-nitrogen conditions;high nitrogen levels can advance the spread of nonnative species that increase fire frequency.
-Acidification of high alpine lakes from sulfur and nitrogen deposition can cause the loss of macroinvertebrates and fish.
+Although nitrogen is a nutrient needed for plant growth, too much nitrogen disrupts native plant communities that are adapted to low-nitrogen conditions; high nitrogen levels can advance the spread of nonnative species that increase fire frequency.
+Acidification of high-alpine lakes from sulfur and nitrogen deposition can cause the loss of macroinvertebrates and fish.
 Long-term changes in the composition of algae in several alpine lakes in Yellowstone and Grand Teton are correlated with increased nitrogen.

 Sources of Particulate Matter